arhovumyan/MedusaVR/documentation/tasks/csrf-token-login-fix.md

 3. **Re-enable CSRF protection** - Once root cause is fixed, restore full CSRF security
 4. **Update client-side CSRF handling** - May need improvements to ensure consistent token usage

 The production login issue should now be resolved.
-Users should be able to log in successfully at medusavr.art.
+Users should be able to log in successfully at medusa-vrfriendly.vercel.app.